 “To… to heaven?”
 Charlotte was intrigued that such a thing could have been discovered to exist.

 “Well, we’re not sure what it does exactly.
 We do know that in between the exosphere and thermosphere, the phantons form a sort of barrier referred to as Xavier’s Ceiling.”

-“—Named after the guy who discovered the phanton, Xavier Ouderkirk, in 1959,” Adam added nonchalantly, glancing at Charlotte.
-“I’m gonna assume he’s related to you.”
+“—Named after the guy who discovered the phanton, Xavier Ouderkirk, in 1959,” Adam added nonchalantly, glancing over at Charlotte.

 “Precisely!”
 Jerry gave Adam a thumbs up.
 “What happens within this barrier is totally up for debate, however.
 It does not seem to affect technology at all, as we’ve been able to launch rockets successfully.
 It’s peculiar, as normally there can certainly be disruptions due to phantonic interference.”
 Jerry sighed.
 “Technology also cannot get any specific readings on the dang thing, unfortunately.
 We can just detect where it is, as we can track the phantons that leave the Earth’s surface.”

 Charlotte was entirely focused on Jerry’s explanation, becoming enthralled in learning about what he was discussing.

 “Well, I’m sure that is informative for her.
 But how about what happens with those phantons that don’t leave?”
 Adam asked.

 “Yeah… those phantons still need a lot of research.
 But what we do know is that they like to—well—create ghosts.
 The phantons can travel to anywhere the deceased person had been in their lifetime.
 They then proceed to sort of ‘re-create’ events of that person’s life; that’s the most common thing to happen.
 It’s referred to as a ‘residual occurrence.’”